magento/devdocs/guides/v2.1/install-gde/basics/basics_software.md

 The full list of software is listed in <a href="{{ page.baseurl }}/install-gde/system-requirements.html">System Requirements</a> but here are the essentials:

-*	Web server to display web pages.
+*	Web server for providing access to web pages.
 Currently, we've documented <a href="http://en.wikipedia.org/wiki/Apache_HTTP_Server" target="_blank">Apache</a> and plan to document other web servers in the near future.

 *	Database management system for long-term data storage and retrieval.
 We support <a href="http://dev.mysql.com/doc/refman/4.1/en/what-is-mysql.html" target="_blank">MySQL</a>.